zainulabideenjutt/-Secure-Flask-App-with-Cython-Distroless-Docker/README.md

 ✅ Minimal attack surface using distroless images
 ✅ Non-root execution for enhanced security
 ✅ Easy deployment with Docker Compose
 ✅ Professional project structure

 **Your application is now ready for deployment!**

 ---

 **Questions or Issues?**
-Check the Common Issues section above or consult the official documentation links provided.
+consult the official documentation links provided.

 Happy coding! 🚀